Surrogate Costs & Fees

 This fee is taken from the escrow account/client account after contracts are completed.

-Surrogate Legal Contract Review with her attorney $1,500-$2,500
+Surrogate Legal Contract Review with Her Attorney $1,500-$2,500

 Surrogate Paternity Establishment Review (at 25 weeks of pregnancy) $500.00-$1,500

 The legal fees vary by attorney and the state the surrogate lives in.
-To avoid conflict of interest, your surrogate must have a different attorney than the intended parent is using.
+To avoid conflict of interest, your surrogate must have a different attorney than the one the intended parent is using.
 We recommend that surrogates take time to review documentation with legal support.
 We provide a list of attorneys for the surrogate to choose from to represent her.

 Frequently Asked Questions